arijeetsengupta/py-grpc-chat/ReadMe.md

 ## gRPC Chat Application:

-This is a simple chat application using gRPC framework coded in Python as the deliverable for our Advanced OS course Assignment I.
+This is a simple chat application using gRPC framework coded in Python as the deliverable for our Advanced OS course Assignment I [Group members- Arijeet Sengupta (2022H1030111P), Ipshita Mahapatra (2022H1030128P)].

 This is a standalone application whose UI is created using the Tkinter package in python.
 All gRPC methods have also been implemented in Python.